Tanvir19934/Sequence-Alignment/README.md

 For detailed explanation of how this efficient algorithm works, please refer to: Algorithm Design book by Jon Kleinberg and Éva Tardos.

+# Running the code

+Run the code by executing the following line in the terminal:

+python eff_3_class.py <input file name> <output file name>